What VCommander expects from you

 Note: This new engine replaces the batch processing in a Multi sound.

 VCommander is able to read and write different types of files.
 The main important ones are probably Session files.
-A Session file contains all Single patches, all Multi patches as well as all Multipart patches, comments and bookmarks.
+A Session file contains all Single patches, all Multi patches as well as all Multipart patches, comments, bookmarks, Midi input splitter and patch locks.
 If you want to save everything – just save a session!
 You can also load a collection of Single sounds (Collections files – an nice way of organizing or categorizing your Single sounds on disc!) or use other peoples sounds by exchanging SysEx or Midi files.
-While Single and Multi files are more or less self explaining, you may also heavily use Block files to load or save parameter-blocks i.e. Filter or Effects.
+While Single and Multi files are more or less self explaining, you may also make heavily use Block files to load or save parameter-blocks i.e. Filter or Effects.